William Baillieu: Life and politics

-Towards the end of his political career, Baillieu began to take advantage of the need for lead and zinc that had been made clear as a result of World War I. Following up on his involvement in the 1905 founding of Zinc Corporation Ltd. at the Broken Hill Ore Deposit in New South Wales, Baillieu worked with W.S.
-Robinson and Sir Colin Fraser to reorganise the Broken Hill Associated Smelters at Port Pirie and brought about the formation and development of EZ Industries in Risdon, Tasmania.
-As a result of this work, he was awarded (jointly with Robinson) the gold medal of the Institution of Mining and Metallurgy.
+Towards the end of his political career, Baillieu began to take advantage of the need for lead and zinc that had been made clear as a result of World War I. He was involved in the 1905 founding of Zinc Corporation Ltd. at the Broken Hill Ore Deposit in New South Wales.
 At the time of his retirement in 1930, Baillieu was a director of the Herald & Weekly Times, EZ Industries, the Dunlop Rubber Company and Carlton & United Breweries.
 He was also involved with the prestigious Victoria Golf Club, which he had founded and served as president of for several years.

 Baillieu died in London, England on 6 February 1936.
 His own estate at his death was sworn at only sixty-thousand pounds (Australian) although he was reputed to be a millionaire.
 However, he had made substantial contributions to charity; among other things, he founded the Anzac Hostel in Brighton, Victoria as a home for permanently disabled ex-soldiers.
 His descendants have become part of one of Melbourne's wealthiest and most prominent families.

+His son Clive Baillieu was made Baron Baillieu in 1953, and that hereditary title is now held by William Baillieu's great-grandson.